Table of Contents

 Business creates jobs in the economy.
 Therefore, the more businesses there are, the more manpower is needed.
 Likewise, as their size grows, they also require more manpower.

 When starting a business, employers hire workers to support operations.
-They work in several functional areas such as accounting and finance, human resources, marketing, and production.
+These workers work in functional areas such as accounting and finance, human resources, marketing, and production.

 Then, as businesses grow, employers also need more workers.
-The larger business size makes operations more complex and requires more staff to handle tasks and jobs.
+The larger the business, the more complex its operations and the more staff it requires to handle tasks and jobs.

 Income creation